scottrobertson/backup/README.md

 A backup system written in PHP that uses the Dropbox API.

-I recommend that you set this up on an hourly cron, which will overwrite the file every hour (the files are stored in a 'ymd' folder), however Dropbox will keep all 24 revisions for that day for 30 days.
+I recommend that you set MySQL and MongoDB up on an hourly cron, which will overwrite the file every hour (the files are stored in a 'ymd' folder), however Dropbox will keep all 24 revisions for that day for 30 days.
+Folders should be setup on a weekly cron and will use 'ym' so you have 1 backup, and 4 versions per month.

 **Still in very early development, test and test again before use.**